 Operation of this unit is pretty user-friendly.

-There is no fuel gauge but there are indicator lights to let you know if you’re running low on oil or if you’re overloading.
+There is no fuel gauge, but there are indicator lights to let you know if you’re running low on oil or if you’re overloading.
 This generator is extremely compact and lightweight.

-It also has a convenient carry handle so this generator is ideal for transport.
+It also has a convenient carry handle, so this generator is ideal for transport.
 This makes it great for tailgating and camping.

-Rated for 1600 watts, it also has just enough power to handle some home backup in case of power outage.
+Rated for 1600 watts, it also has just enough power to handle some home backup in case of a power outage.